-When to recognize revenue
+When to Recognize Revenue

-- The ability to sell or exchange the asset; and
+- sell or exchange the asset; and

 Performance Obligations Satisfied Over Time

-Criterion 1 – Simultaneous receipt and consumption
+Criterion 1 – Simultaneous Receipt and Consumption

-- The presumption should be made that another entity fulfilling the remaining performance obligation would not have the benefit of any asset that is presently controlled by the vendor
+- The presumption should be made that another provider would not have the benefit of any asset presently controlled by the vendor

-Criterion 2 – Creation or enhancement of an asset controlled by the customer
+Criterion 2 – Creation or Enhancement of an Asset Controlled by the Customer

 - Is there a present right to payment for the asset?